Oliver Miles: Diplomatic career

 After two years' secondment at the Northern Ireland Office in Belfast he became the first Director-General of the Joint Directorate for Overseas Trade Services, a new unit set up to improve British Government services to exporters, and travelled widely both in Britain and abroad.
 At the same time he was a non-executive Director of Vickers Defence Systems.

 From 1993 to 1996 Miles was Ambassador to Greece.

+Although a great lover of Russian language and literature, and a fluent speaker, Miles was never posted to Moscow, due at least in part to his earlier acquaintance with Blake.
+"I said rather feebly when I was given this bad news from the Security Department (of the UK Foreign Office), 'Look, if there is one person in the world who knows that I am not a spy, it is George Blake.'"

-Miles was appointed MVP on the polo team (CMG) in the 1984 New Year Honours.
+Miles was appointed Companion of St Michael and St George (CMG) in the 1984 New Year Honours.

 Retirement

 After retiring from HM Diplomatic Service in 1996 Miles joined MEC International, a consultancy promoting business with the Middle East, and became chairman a decade later.
 He was for some years president of the Society for Libyan Studies, a learned society under the aegis of the British Academy, and chairman of HOST, a charity which arranges visits to British homes for foreign students in Britain.

+He also travelled to Eastern Europe and the former Soviet Union as an OSCE election observer, and enjoyed visiting many places he had always wanted to see.
+His travels included a cruise down the Volga River in Russia and a trip to the Solovetsky Islands in the White Sea.

 From 2004 to 2019 he was Deputy Chairman of the Libyan British Business Council, set up with the approval of the British and Libyan Governments to promote trade and investment.

 Controversy

-In April 2004, Miles initiated a controversial letter to Prime Minister, Tony Blair, signed by 52 retired ambassadors and calling for a new approach to policy in Palestine and Iraq.
+In April 2004, Miles initiated a controversial letter to Prime Minister Tony Blair, signed by 52 retired ambassadors and calling for a new approach to policy in Palestine and Iraq.

 Subsequently, he wrote a long series of articles that were published in The Guardian.
 An article in August 2008, entitled "The long road to normalisation", asked rhetorically whether the recently signed compensation agreement between the United States and Libya would work.
 The article concluded: The most important compensation issue, Lockerbie, has been settled on the basis that Libya agreed to hand over two suspects for trial in the Scottish courts and to accept responsibility for their actions.
 One was acquitted, the other convicted, but his conviction has been called into question by the Scottish Criminal Cases Review Commission.
 There is the possibility of a retrial, and it remains to be seen what effect that might have on the Libya/America soap opera.

 On 22 November 2009, The Independent on Sunday published an article by Miles in which he partly questioned the appointment of two British Jewish historians, Sir Lawrence Freedman and Sir Martin Gilbert, to the Iraq inquiry panel because of their background and support for Israel.